KelvinYippy/CS490/data_processing/README.md

 Go to the data folder.

-- In the clips folder, add three folders: education, politics, and sports.
+- In the clips folder, add three folders: "education", "politics", and "sports".
 Then, add two folders in each of these folders, labelled as "0" and "1" (without the quotation mark).

-- In the frames folder, add two folders: "0" and "1".
+- In the frames folder, add two folders: "0" and "1" (without the quotation mark).

 ## Step Three [Get Clips]